exercism/go/concepts/interfaces/introduction.md

 ## Interface as a set of methods

 In its simplest form, an **interface type** is a set of method signatures.
-Here is an example for an interface defition that includes two methods `Add` and `Value`:
+Here is an example for an interface definition that includes two methods `Add` and `Value`:

 ```go
 type Counter interface {